cyberhexe/packet-storm/documenting/report-template.md

 The operator will be required to fill out this documentation fully and to include the following sections:

 - Methodology walkthrough and detailed outline of steps taken
-- Each finding with included screenshots, walkthrough, sample code, and proof.txt if applicable
+- Each finding with included screenshots, walkthrough, sample code, and proof-of-concept if applicable
 - Any additional items that were not included

 # High-Level Summary

-I was tasked with performing an internal penetration test towards the X system.
+I was tasked with performing a penetration test towards the X system.
 An internal penetration test is a dedicated attack against internally connected systems.

 The focus of this test is to perform attacks, similar to those of an intruder and attempt to infiltrate X systems - the ones hosted on the following domains:

 - x.net
 - xx.net